Say ‘yes’ to dessert with my Fruit Brûlée, a quick, easy, healthier version of crème brûlée with fresh fruit, sour cream and just a sprinkle of sugar.

 Place the fruit in your dish(es) of choice.

-- 1 fresh peach, peeled and sliced OR ½ cup tinned peach slices, drained
+- 1 fresh peach, peeled and sliced If fresh peaches are not available, you can use ½ cup tinned peach slices, drained

 - 8 - 10 strawberries, halved

 - ½ cup seedless white or red grapes, halved

 - 4 tablespoons brandy, Amaretto or Cointreau liqueur

 - ¾ cup to 1 cup crème fraîche or sour cream You can use low fat varieties if you prefer.